Erie–Ottawa International Airport

 Erie–Ottawa International Airport, (Carl R. Keller Field) (ICAO: KPCW, FAA LID: PCW) is three miles east of Port Clinton, in Ottawa County, Ohio.
 It is owned by the Erie–Ottawa Airport Authority.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.

 On November 9, 2013, Erie–Ottawa Airport obtained approval to handle international flights.

-Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but this airport has no IATA code.
+Most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport’s IATA code is KPCW.

+The airport has a US customs office, allowing it to accept inbound international flights.

+The airport is the base for a number of local businesses that operate in the surrounding areas.